All Episodes

 So that when you have a public health menace, their first refuge, the left, is in big government.

-Well, and which is why they'll never be detent again in this country.
+The conservative crew, they believe the exact opposite, which is why they'll never be détente again in this country.

 They don't trust the government.

-They think it's corrupt, they think it's a swamp, they think that they're trying to um marginalize the people, particularly working people, and they do not want to give the government authority to tell them what to do in medical areas.
+And they do not want to give the government authority to tell them what to do in medical areas.

 Would you say that my evaluation is pretty accurate?

-I would refine your your analysis on conservatives.
+I would refine your analysis on conservatives.

-We believe in limited government, greater freedom, more autonomy for the individual, um, and we don't want burdensome uh government, but the basis of that belief is a distrust in a central authority.
+We believe in limited government, greater freedom, more autonomy for the individual, and we don't want burdensome government.

 Okay.

-Yeah, I just created you.
+Yeah, I just graded you.

 Go ahead.